astllabs/astllabs/README.md

 <p>Part I of my undergraduate dissertation.
 I designed a high-performance automation system to map virtual worlds into tens of thousands of panoramic images.
 The system processes approximately 8,500 images per hour.
 I built my own custom GPU-accelerated geometric stitcher to achieve this performance.</p>

 <h3>Echocast<br></h3>
-<p>A Spotify-style platform analysing dialogue from Apex Legends.
-The platform processes and organises over 1,000 Division 1 & 2 dialogue files, allowing users to explore audio through searchable transcripts and visualised playback.</p>

-<p>Built with accessibility in mind, the project integrates AssemblyAI for transcript generation and uses the Web Audio API to provide interactive audio visualisation.
+<p>A Spotify-style platform for analysing dialogue from Tom Clancy's The Division 1 & 2.
+The platform support over 1,000 dialogue files, allowing users to explore audio through searchable transcripts and visualised playback.
+The project integrates AssemblyAI for transcript generation and uses the Web Audio API to provide audio visuals.
 To optimise performance, a 20MB dataset was split into modular JSON files and distributed via a CDN, enabling near-instant on-demand loading.</p>

 <h3><a href="https://warwickesports.com">Warwick Esports</a><br></h3>
 <p>A rebrand and relaunch of the Warwick Esports society website built using Astro, React, and Framer Motion (now Motion) to deliver a modern, and standout society platform.
 It’s designed with accessibility in mind and built so non-programmers can easily update content, with changes instantly deployed via Cloudflare.</p>